NushaMBZ/aide-memoire/LLJ3265/N Session-08.md

 # Formulation of Contract
-A contract is a legally binding agreement between two or more parties that outlines the terms and conditions under which they agree to perform certain actions, provide specific goods or services, or refrain from certain actions.
+A contract is a <mark style="background: #ABF7F7A6;">legally binding agreement between two or more parties that outlines the terms and conditions under which they agree to perform certain actions, provide specific goods or services, or refrain from certain actions.</mark>

 Contracts can cover a wide range of transactions, from business agreements to personal arrangements.